-I’m committed to helping to diversify our economy so that we can weather bad times more effectively.
-I believe it is key that we change the way we provide public services so that when we have to make cuts, our most vulnerable aren’t hurt the most.
-We need reasonable representatives with an ability to work with people across the table in order to come up with changes that help us get over this short term budget crisis, but also work with those same people to help develop a system for long term stability.
-I am committed to getting people back to work right away.
-We must reduce the number of foreclosures that are resulting in plummeting home values.
-I will also work hard to achieve economic diversification and development because it is essential for a brighter future for our state.
+I am committed to getting people back to work right away and I will also work hard to achieve economic diversification and development because it is essential for a brighter future for our state.
 We must continue efforts to fund road and building projects and provide incentives for renewable energy development that would create new jobs in Nevada.
-I believe we can make Nevada a manufacturing, distribution and transportation hub for the Western United States.
+I believe we can make Nevada a manufacturing, distribution, and transportation hub for the Western United States.

-I believe we must work diligently for greater transparency and accountability for state spending.
+I believe we must work diligently for greater transparency and accountability for our state.
 Taxpayers deserve to know how every dollar is being spent.
-I will work for reforms to the budget process to ensure transparency for how tax dollars ar being spent, consolidating government services to avoid costly duplication, and budgets based on priorities and performance.
+I will continue working for reforms to the budget process to ensure transparency for how tax dollars are being spent, consolidating government services to avoid costly duplication, and budgets based on priorities and performance.